techmo-pl/dictation-client/cpp/README.md

 ```
 docker build -f Dockerfile-cpp -t dictation-client-cpp:2.3.0 .
 ```
-**Note:** the build process may take a several dozen minutes.
-If you don't want to wait so long, use the python implementation instead.
+**Note:** The build process may take a several dozen minutes (for shorter build time use the python implementation instead).

-When the build process is complete, you will receive a message:
+When the build process is complete, following a message will be shown:
 ```
 Successfully tagged dictation-client-cpp:2.3.0
 ```